Governance Program

 Current Grants Committee

 The grants program is designed to support many kinds of projects in the ecosystem and help establish Moonbeam as the premier destination for cross-chain connected applications.
 The Community Grants Committee is made up of three community members and two Moonbeam Foundation members who are charged with reviewing incoming grants applications, evaluating their merit and overall contribution to the ecosystem.
-Committee Members were approved as part of the Grants Program Proposal in March 2023.
+Committee Members were elected during the fourth Community Grant Election in March 2024.

 Governance Tutorials and Resources